EDJOUKOU/Forecasting-Air-Passengers/README.md

 * **Date Range:** 1949 – 1960
 * **Observations:** 144

-The dataset is available in many Python libraries (e.g., `statsmodels.datasets`) and online open data repositories.
+The dataset is available on the link: <a href='https://www.kaggle.com/datasets/ashfakyeafi/air-passenger-data-for-time-series-analysis'>Air passengers data</a>

 ---